chazzka/clanekforest/clanek.md

 One of the successful methods dealing with novelty detection is OneClass SVM algorithm (10.1162/089976601750264965).
 #### One-class SVM novelty
 The One-class SVM algorithm is the unsupervised outlier detection algorithm which can also be used for novelty detection.
+It computes a binary function which is supposed to capture regions in input space where the probability density lives (its support), i.e. a function such that most of the data will live in the region where the function is nonzero (Schölkopf et al., 1999).

 Isolation forest on the other hand, has been widely used for outlier detection.
 In (https://doi.org/10.1016/j.patrec.2022.09.015) Xu, Yang and Rahardja show Isolation Forest outperforming other 12 state-of-the-art outlier detectors by running the experiments on public outlier detection datasets.